-Below are a few of our most frequently asked questions, so you get the Very Best Birding Tour!
+Below are a few of our most frequently asked questions, so you get the very Best Birding Tour in Kenya and Uganda

-From what to bring with you on our Kenya and Uganda Birding tours, through to what birds to expect, we’ve got you covered!
+From what to bring with you on our Kenya and Uganda Birding tours, through to what birds to expect, we’ve got you covered.
 If you have a question that isn’t covered on this page, then please do send us a quick message and we’ll get back to you quickly!

 Q: How much do your Birding Tours cost in Kenya or Uganda?

-A: We offer the highest competitive rate to each of our clients, but as all of our birding tours are tailor-made, we simply can’t give you a fixed figure here.
-This is because of the many factors that come in to play when making a perfect tailor-made Birding Tour.
+A: We offer the highest competitive rate to each of our clients, but as all of our birding tours in Kenya and Uganda are tailor-made to the individual, we simply can’t give you a fixed figure here.
+This is because of the many factors that come in to play when making a perfect tailor-made Birding Tour in Kenya or Uganda.
 For example, the cost will vary depending on whether you stay in budget accommodation or luxury accommodation.
 This is also true when deciding on the quality of safari vehicle you’d like.
 And there are other factors at play too.
 We believe that each client should be able to choose the very best Birding Tour in Kenya or Uganda that suits them best!

-Q: What makes our Birding Tours so special?
+Q: What makes our Birding Tours in Kenya and Uganda so special?

 Q: I'm not a birder, really.
 Do you provide quality Safaris instead?

-A: Yes, we also provide High Quality Safaris.
+A: Yes, we also provide High Quality Safaris in Kenya and Uganda.
 All of our professional guides are trained to the highest standard in identifying all East Africa’s Fauna and Flora.
-What gives our professional guides the edge, is that they are not only trained to find the ‘Big 5’ but also other wildlife – from wild flowers to insects to ungulates, our guides have the knowledge.
-Our office staff are also very knowledgeable on where the best lodges are located so you get the very best experience whilst out on safari!
+What gives our professional guides the edge, is that they are not only trained to find the Africa ‘Big 5’, but also other wildlife – from wild flowers to insects to ungulates, our guides have the knowledge.
+Our office staff are also very knowledgeable on where the best lodges are located so you get the very best experience whilst out on safari.

-Q: Will I see African Big Mammals on a Birding Tour?
+Q: Will I see African Big Mammals on a Kenya and Uganda Birding Tour?

 A: Yes!
-One of the best parts of going on one of our birding Tours in East Africa is that you are guaranteed to see African Big Mammals whilst out on a birding tour in the main National Parks.
+One of the best parts of going on one of our birding Tours in East Africa, is that you are guaranteed to see African Big Mammals whilst out birding in the main National Parks.
 Birding in Africa goes hand-in-hand with big mammal viewing.
-What we are constantly telling our clients is that while you are searching for big mammals in your safari vehicle or searching for birds you will come across either big mammals or vice versa – it’s a win-win situation!
+What we are regularly telling our clients, is that while you are searching for big mammals in your safari vehicle or searching for birds you will come across either big mammals or vice versa – it’s a win-win situation!
 To travel all the way to East Africa, and not see the iconic Lion, or Elephant would be a crime!
 You have our word you will see both on our birding tours in Uganda and Kenya.

 Q: What should I bring with me on one of your Birding Tours in Uganda or Kenya?

 A: East Africa is generally a warm place, so you should bring appropriate clothing for the weather.
 Light coloured shorts, trousers and shirts are always good.
 You should also bring clothing for colder weather, such as a jacket, as in parts of the Rift Valley where at night you can experience colder temperatures as low as 5 degrees Celsius.
 You should also bring mosquito repellent to avoid bites and be on a course of anti-malarial tablets.
-If on a birding tour, binoculars are definitely needed while if you’re looking for mammals only, safari binoculars would be a bonus but not essential.
+If on a birding tour in Kenya or Uganda, binoculars are definitely needed, while if you’re looking for mammals only, any pair of binoculars would be a bonus but not essential.

 To get a more detailed list, you can download our SBC Tour Kit List here

-Q: Can I combine a Safari with a Birding Tour?
+Q: Can I combine a Safari with a Birding Tour in Kenya or Uganda?

-Q: Birding in Kenya - what should I expect?
+Our Birding Tours in Kenya - what should I expect?

 A: Kenya has some of the very best, if not the best, African Big Mammal viewing in the world.
 What fewer people know is that Kenya is one of the most bird populous countries in the world – in fact, it has 1,103 bird species in total, of which nine are endemic.
 Kenya also has a wide variety of exceptional safari lodges at affordable rates.
 To top it all off, we have Kenya’s finest professional bird guides whose expertise will leave you speechless.
 Knowing all 1,103 bird species, as well as all their calls, and where to find them is no small feat!

-Q: When is the best time to go birding in Kenya?
+Q: When is the best time to go on one of your Kenya Birding Tours?

 A: Kenya is truly blessed with exceptional birding conditions all year round, but if we’re nitpicking, the best months for a birding tour are April/May.
 This period of the year is when the rainy season is near over and many species such as beautiful Whydahs and Bishops are in full plumage colours, which not only looks visually stunning but also makes for much better photos!
 November/December are also fantastic months to go birding because you get the added bonus of the Pale-arctic migrant species arriving from the Northern Hemisphere.
 This makes for an even larger bird count, plus sunny weather for those of you seeking an escape from wintry climes!